Khushi130404/Sudoku/README.md

 The app uses multithreading to display the backtracking process in real time.
 This feature provides users with a visual representation of how the algorithm solves the puzzle step-by-step.

+## Usage
+1. Launch the App: Open the Sudoku app on your Android device.

+2. Select a Mode: Choose between New Game or Continue Game.

+3. Set Difficulty: Pick your desired difficulty level.

+4. Start Playing: Use hints, track your time, and aim for the highest score!

+5. Celebrate Victory: Upon completing the puzzle, enjoy the victory page to mark your achievement.